fsuuaas/laravel-promocodes/README.md

 Redeem or apply code.
 Redeem is alias for apply method.

-User should be authenticated to redeem code or this method will throw an exception (`\Gabievi\Promocodes\Exceptions\UnauthenticatedException`).
+User should be authenticated to redeem code or this method will throw an exception (`\Fsuuaas\Promocodes\Exceptions\UnauthenticatedException`).

-Also if authenticated user will try to apply code twice, it will throw an exception (`\Gabievi\Promocodes\Exceptions\AlreadyUsedException`)
+Also if authenticated user will try to apply code twice, it will throw an exception (`\Fsuuaas\Promocodes\Exceptions\AlreadyUsedException`)

 Returns `Promocode` object if applied, or `false` if not.